 2. We should seek God’s will with regard to our savings and investments.
 James 4:13-15 indicates that when we as Christians are planning to “buy and sell, and make a profit,” we need to recognize the importance of God’s will in being able to carry out our plans successfully.

 3. Don’t procrastinate in making investment decisions.
-Ecclesiastes 11:4says, “Whoever watches the wind will not plant; whoever looks at the clouds will not reap.”
-In other words, don’t let short-term circumstances determine what should be done longer-term.
+Ecclesiastes 11:4 says, “Whoever watches the wind will not plant; whoever looks at the clouds will not reap.”
+In other words, do not let short-term circumstances determine what should be done longer-term.

 The Adult Learner Guide, a quarterly publication used by many Southern Baptist Churches for Sunday School lessons, made the following statements in this regard:

 Solomon said that we should not allow the uncertainties of life to immobilize us or keep us from doing what we need to do. . . .
 [W]e should not put things off lest it become too late to do them at all.
 Unless we make a commitment to act, many opportunities will pass us by and never return. . . .
 There is certainly danger in acting impulsively, but there is also danger in being passive.
 Many opportunities are missed by those too timid to risk or to act.

-Burkett says on page 37 of Investing for the Future,
+On page 37 of Investing for the Future, Burkett says,

 It might seem strange to say that slothfulness is a motive for investing, but it is.
 Often people don’t plan well during the earlier years of their lives and consequently, when faced with college expenses for their children or retirement, they panic and try to generate in five years what they should have saved over the previous 20.

 4. Get-rich-quick schemes should be avoided.
 In Proverbs 21:5 we are told that, “The plans of the diligent lead surely to plenty, but those of everyone who is hasty, surely to poverty.”
 And, Proverbs 28:22 warns that, “A man with an evil eye hastens after riches, and does not consider that poverty will come upon him.”